 Stale bread is a valuable ingredient with a lower glycemic index than fresh bread.
 Starch retrogradation ensures slower blood sugar rise, prolonged satiety, and fiber for digestive health.
 It's budget-friendly and prevents waste.
 Ideal as croutons in soups, a binder in meatballs, or in desserts (e.g., bread pudding).
 It pairs well with dairy, spices, and vegetables.

-Ravioli; a kind of italian ravioli.
-Although it is a bit of a pain and a hassle to open, cut and close the dough one by one, the pleasure of eating homemade ravioli in its fresh form without drying it is worth it.
+Ravioli; a type of Italian ravioli.
+Even though rolling out the dough, cutting it and closing it one by one is a bit tedious and laborious, the pleasure of eating homemade ravioli fresh without drying it is worth it.
 You…

-Emek, known as fried bread; It is one of the foods that finds its place in many different cuisines of the world.
+Etimek, known as fried bread; It is one of the foods that find a place in many different cuisines of the world.
 Etimek is known as "rusk" in different countries.
-With rusk, which means twice fried, you can prepare a…
+You can prepare a practical dessert with a taste close to…

-Known as a traditional dessert for the Piyemonte region of Northern Italy, “Panna Cotta” means the meaning of cooked cream as the meaning of the word and is made by hardening the milk with gelatin.
-Although it is…
+Known as a traditional dessert specific to the Piedmont region of Northern Italy, "Panna Cotta" literally means cooked cream and is made by hardening milk with gelatin.
+Although it is known that the classic dessert is…

 35 Min